 Pest description, crop damage and life history

-Rove beetles prey on maggot eggs and young larvae.
+Rove beetles prey on eggs and young maggots.
 Rove larvae parasitize the pupa stage of the maggot.
 The parasitic wasp Trybliographa rapae lays its eggs in the maggot larvae if the larvae are close enough to the soil surface.
 Biological controls cannot be counted on to provide adequate control.

 Where maggots are a perennial problem, grow seedlings for transplants in fumigated soil in the greenhouse or under frames of clear plastic.
 Avoid hardening transplants near infested fields.
 Direct-seeded crops may avoid some injury if a set of drag chains, attached behind the planter, eliminates the moisture gradient in the seed row.
 It is believed that adult flies can locate the seed row for egglaying by homing in on the higher moisture levels created when the soil is overturned for planting.
 Cover crops with floating row covers or screen cages prior to emergence of adult flies to prevent egg-laying.
 Do not put row covers in areas previously infested.